aptech/docs/docs/CR-pdfTruncNorm.rst

 .. function:: pdfTruncNorm(x, a, b, mu_bar, sigma_bar)

     :param x: NxK matrix, or N-dimensional array.
-    :type x: Scalar
+    :type x: scalar

     :param a: lower limit of the integration window.
-    :type a: Scalar
+    :type a: scalar

     :param b: lower limit of the integration window.
-    :type b: Scalar
+    :type b: scalar

     :param mu_bar: mean parameter.
-    :type mu_bar: Scalar
+    :type mu_bar: scalar

     :param sigma_bar: standard deviation parameter.
-    :type sigma_bar: Scalar
+    :type sigma_bar: scalar

-    :returns: p (*Scalar*), NxK matrix or N-dimensional array, the probability density of the cumulative distribution over the interval from a to b.
+    :returns: p (*scalar or NxK matrix or N-dimensional array*), the probability density of the cumulative distribution over the interval from *a* to *b*.

 Examples
 ----------------